 Automotive manufacturing in Queretaro has grown immensely since the arrival of a manufacturing boom in 2005.
 Although the success was attributed to the aerospace industry, automotive manufacturing in Queretaro supports an automotive mega-cluster in Mexico’s Bajio region.

 Queretaro is one of the top two automotive manufacturing hubs within the Bajio region supplier network.
 The city has seen success over the past few decades because of the connected manufacturing industry making Queretaro the highest developed city in Mexico, and it recently ranked as the 5th highest economic development in Latin America.
 Queretaro is about 3 hours away from Mexico city and is one of the country’s safest cities with an amazing quality of life.

-As a main source of production, Queretaro’s manufacturing sector had the highest GDP in the country, contributing 28.6% of the total outcome.
+As a main source of production, Queretaro’s manufacturing sector had the highest GDP in the country in 2016, contributing 28.6% of the total output.
 Many companies in Queretaro’s automotive industry are auto parts manufacturers that supply the larger OEMs around the Bajio region.
 The city holds more than 16 production facilities for Tier 1, 2, and 3 auto part supplier companies and has been one of the main reasons for the region’s success.

 The city’s position as a leader in the Bajio region is also seen through its hold on foreign direct investment.
 In 2016, Queretaro received 3% of the total FDI in all of Mexico that amounted to $807.7 million.
 Although there are no big OEMs in the city, its large pull of suppliers supplements those big investments and increases productivity throughout the region.